Overcoming Procrastination: Motivation DOES Exist

 When you eat McDonald’s 5 times a week, you are more motivated to eat what is easy than what is healthy.

-As Carl Jung said, “Until you make the unconscious conscious, it will direct your life and you will call it fate,” so the same goes for motivation — until you realize that motivation is always there, in everything that you do, and everything that you don’t do — you won’t be able to control it.
+So the same goes for motivation: until you realize that motivation is always there, in everything that you do, and everything that you don’t do—you won’t be able to control it.

 Motivation, defined as the energizing of behavior in pursuit of a goal, is a fundamental element of our interaction with the world and with each other.
 All animals share motivation to obtain their basic needs, including food, water, sex and social interaction.